How Long People Stay on GLP-1s — GLP-1 Data Series

 Logistical challenges24%

-Why cost appears lower in the Truveta study: Chart reviewers (Gasoyan) actively search pharmacy messages, prior authorization documents, and patient portal messages where cost discussions occur.
+Methodological note on cost capture: Chart reviewers (Gasoyan) actively search pharmacy messages, prior authorization documents, and patient portal messages where cost discussions occur.
 NLP algorithms (Truveta) underdetect cost-related language in clinical notes.
-For employer audiences, the Gasoyan figure (47.6%) is more credible because it was purpose-built to capture insurance and cost barriers.

 Sources: Gasoyan et al., Obesity, 2025 (DOI: 10.1002/oby.70058); Cartwright et al., Truveta/ISPOR 2025, poster EPH85; Almohaileb et al., Diabetes Obes Metab, 2025 (DOI: 10.1111/dom.16531); KFF, Nov 2025.

-For context: higher persistence means higher total pharmacy spend.
-Whether sustained use generates medical cost offsets that justify the investment has not yet been demonstrated — Prime Therapeutics found no medical cost offsets through 2 years of follow-up for obesity-only GLP-1 users.
+Higher persistence produces higher total pharmacy spend.
+Whether sustained use generates medical cost offsets has not yet been demonstrated — Prime Therapeutics found no medical cost offsets through 2 years of follow-up for obesity-only GLP-1 users.
+See page 5 (ROI) for the full cost-offset evidence.

 Reinitiation and cycling

 Gasoyan et al. found that among discontinuers, 19.6% restarted the same medication within 1 year while 35.2% received some alternative obesity treatment (27.4% a different medication, 13.7% lifestyle visits, 0.6% bariatric surgery).
-Among obesity-only patients, the restart rate was lower at 14.2% — roughly half the diabetes restart rate (23.5%), consistent with insurance coverage barriers.
+Among obesity-only patients, the restart rate was 14.2% — roughly half the diabetes restart rate (23.5%).

-Post-discontinuation weight trajectories are less catastrophic than trial withdrawal data suggests.
-While the STEP 1 extension showed participants regained two-thirds of lost weight within 1 year of stopping, the Cleveland Clinic real-world data found obesity patients lost an average of 8.4% before stopping but regained only 0.5% at 1 year post-discontinuation.
-The explanation: real-world patients stop earlier and at lower doses, losing less weight to begin with and potentially adopting compensatory lifestyle behaviors.
-(For the full weight regain evidence, see What Happens When People Stop GLP-1s.)
+Real-world post-discontinuation weight trajectories differ from trial withdrawal data.
+The STEP 1 extension showed participants regained two-thirds of lost weight within 1 year of stopping; Cleveland Clinic real-world data found obesity patients lost an average of 8.4% before stopping and regained 0.5% at 1 year post-discontinuation.
+The difference likely reflects real-world patients stopping earlier at lower doses, losing less weight to begin with.
+For the full weight regain evidence, see page 4 (weight regain).

 No study tracks outcomes beyond the first reinitiation event.
-The dominant real-world utilization pattern appears to be cycling (start → stop → regain → restart), but its cost-effectiveness is unmeasured.
+Cycling (start → stop → regain → restart) is common in real-world data; its cost-effectiveness has not been measured.
 Each restart involves dose re-escalation (~16 weeks), new prior authorizations, and repeated clinical engagement costs.

 Predictors of persistence and discontinuation